 Our collaboration with Merck is managed by a set of joint committees composed of equal numbers of representatives from each of us and Merck.
 A joint research committee, or JRC, has been established to review and discuss the preclinical work that we are conducting and to solicit Merck's input on our research activities.
 Once we nominate a clinical candidate, a joint early development committee oversees and facilitates the conduct of preclinical and early development activities.
 A separate joint committee exists to oversee the research and early development of compounds within the GDF15 program.
-For any Optioned Program or, in the case of GDF15, when a compound from that program completes a proof-of-concept clinical trial, a joint late development committee will oversee and coordinate development.
+For NGM313 and any other Optioned Program, a joint late development committee oversees and coordinates development.
 A joint commercialization committee will oversee the commercialization of any compound arising from an Optioned Program as to which we elect to cost and profit share.
-Decision making in these committees generally requires the agreement of both Merck's and our representatives, with unresolved issues escalating through to certain executive officers, and with us having the final say with respect to research and early development program matters and Merck having final say with respect to GDF15 program matters and late development and commercialization matters following the exercise of its option for a particular program.
+Decision making in these committees generally requires the agreement of both Merck's and our representatives, with unresolved issues escalating through to certain executive officers, and with us having the final say with respect to research and early development program matters and Merck having final say with respect to Optioned Program matters and late development and commercialization matters following the exercise of its option for a particular program.